Former U.S. Senator Ernest ‘Fritz’ Hollings Dead At Age 97

-Former U.S. Senator Ernest Hollings, more popularly known as ‘Fritz’, has died at the age of 97, according to NPR.
+Former U.S. Senator Ernest Hollings, more popularly known as “Fritz,” has died at the age of 97, according to NPR.

 A veteran Democrat, Hollings served South Carolina in the Senate for six terms, encompassing nearly four decades of service.
 He is believed to be one of the last in a generation of Democrats who went on to dominate Southern politics.
-In 1984, ‘Fritz’ ran for the Democratic presidential nomination which he eventually lost to Walter Mondale.
+In 1984, “Fritz” ran for the Democratic presidential nomination, which he eventually lost to Walter Mondale.
 Steve Hartell, who was Hollings’ Legislative Director from 1998 to 2003, told NPR that he was informed of Hollings’ death early on Saturday morning.

 Hartell remembered Hollings as a World War II veteran who turned to politics because of his desire to see the United States as the most competitive economy in the world.